TrueBlocks/trueblocks-core/README.md

 ## Chifra Serve

 One of `chifra's` command line tools is called `serve`.
-This tool provides a simple API mimicing the command line.
-It is intended to be used only for single user enviroments.
+This tool provides a simple API mimicking the command line.
+It is intended to be used only for single user environments.

 To start the server, run: